Author: Summer Stuckey, Frederick Fisher and Partners

 Architecture enriches our lives emotionally, psychologically, and adds quality to our communities.
 It breaks down barriers and provides people a place to feel safe, build memories, and grow.
-FF&P is enthusiastic and hopeful to see organizations like Southern California Chapter of The National Organization of Minority Architects seek progress towards education and careers for minority architects who have been underrepresented.
+FF&P is enthusiastic and hopeful to see organizations like Southern California Chapter for The National Organization of Minority Architects seek progress towards education and careers for minority architects who have been underrepresented.

 Providing youth with a wide range of career paths in architecture and various related fields of study is crucial.
 SoCal NOMA offers an annual summer camp providing hands on experience and implements the affect architectural design has on our communities.
 The camp is taught primarily but not exclusively by a diverse demographic of architects, engineers, interior designers, and urban planners.